Court as the last resort – alternative dispute resolution in family law

 Arbitration has been described as the “BUPA Option” in family law.
 It involves the parties appointing an arbitrator to decide their case in the same way that a judge would in court.
 However, arbitration proceedings can move much more quickly and flexibly than through the court system.
 The arbitrator’s decision is binding and confidential.
 Arbitration has recently been extended to cover children matters as well as financial disputes, enabling complex cases to be settled in a matter of weeks rather than months.

-Finally, even if one of the DR options mentioned above is not engaged, the vast majority of family law solicitors will do what they can to keep matters out of court, engaging in the use of round table meetings to help clients broker a solution.
+Finally, even if one of the dispute resolution options mentioned above is not engaged, the vast majority of family law solicitors will do what they can to keep matters out of court, engaging in the use of round table meetings to help clients broker a solution.

 Expert advice from a family law solicitor is essential to ensure that parties understand not only how their case might be resolved, but how this can be achieved.